saedabdu/stockticker/README.md

    make check
    ```

-3. Update the Kubernetes secret in `kubernetes/deployment.yaml` with your Alpha Vantage API key
+3. Update the Kubernetes secret `stockticker-secret` in `kubernetes/deployment.yaml` with your Alpha Vantage API key

 4. Deploy to Minikube:
    ```bash